18 Affordable Self Build Homes & Kit Houses Built for Under £200,000

 see the home

-15. Low-Cost Fisherman’s Cottage: £149,800
+15. Low-Cost Fisherman’s Cottage with Light-Filled Interiors: £149,800

 Greig and Kathleen Munro, who work together at an architectural practice, were committed to using their expertise to prove that a small budget doesn’t prevent excellence.
 Driftwood Cottage takes a very simple form and its white acrylic lime render ensures it blends in with the traditional buildings that surround it.

-Low-Cost Traditional Fisherman’s Cottage
+Low-Cost Fisherman's Cottage with Light-Filled Interiors: £149,800

 Photo: John Paul

-It is essentially a three bedroom cottage with two bathrooms, a home office and an open plan living space.
+It is essentially a three bedroom cottage with two bathrooms, a home office and an open-plan living space.
 Two lean-to wooden structures have been bolted on at either end.
 These display a vibrant splash of blue on the outside and add interest to the shape of the rooms within.

 see the home